31 Alarming High Blood Pressure Statistics & Facts for 2021

-Hypertension is most common in non-Hispanic African-American adults.
-Then, right behind them are non-Hispanic white adults, Hispanic adults, and non-Hispanic Asian adults, as per hypertension demographics.
-Interestingly, of those recommended to take medication for their condition, blood pressure control is the highest among non-Hispanic white adults.
+Hypertension is most common in non-Hispanic Black adults.
+Then, right behind them are non-Hispanic White adults, Hispanic adults, and non-Hispanic Asian adults, as per hypertension demographics.
+Interestingly, of those recommended to take medication for their condition, blood pressure control is the highest among non-Hispanic White adults.

 Can you feel when your blood pressure is high?

 As mentioned earlier, people may live with high blood pressure without knowing they have it for a long time.
 Even though hypertension often does not show any symptoms, some of the most usual symptoms include headaches and dizziness.
 The not-so-common ones are chest pain, difficulty breathing, nosebleeds, tiredness, and nausea.